whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/differential-gene-expression/templates/create_project/README.md

 - `quantification/salmon.merged.gene_counts.tsv`
 - `quantification/salmon.merged.gene_lengths.tsv`

 Archived retained preprocessing outputs on RDS should be treated as the source of truth, but not as direct compute-node inputs for downstream execution.
+In the validated White Lab CREATE launch pattern, the study params file should normally use absolute scratch-accessible paths for metadata, contrasts, matrices, and annotation files.
+The output directory is usually created dynamically by the launch script and passed with `--outdir` at run time.

 ---